5 Secrets of an Outstanding Job Application Letter

 1. Greeting by name

-Still, have not figured out the name of the person to read your letter in the first case?
-Don’t be lazy bones, make research!
+Still, have you figured out the name of the person to read your letter in the first case?
+Don’t be lazy bones; make research!

 Usually, googling the company’s website or appealing to the original job posting helps you find out the necessary information.
 If not, call the company and find out the name of the HR manager or the head of the HR department.